etn-ccis/blui-angular-workflows/login-workflow/README.md

 -   **login**: _`(email: string, password: string, rememberMe: boolean): Promise<void>`_

     -   The user wants to log into the application.
 Perform a login with the user's credentials.
 The application should provide the user's email and password to the authentication server.
-In the case of valid credentials, the applications code should store the returned data (such as token, user information, etc.).
-Then the onUserAuthenticated function should be called on the SecurityContextActions object.

     -   **Parameters**: